andrivet/ADVi3pp/README.md

-# ADVi3++ a Custom Marlin Firmware for Wanhao i3 Plus Printers
+# ADVi3++, an advanced and better firmware for Wanhao i3 Plus Printers

 ## Introduction